-AMENDMENT NO. 1 TO THE ENSTAR GROUP LIMITED AMENDED AND RESTATED 2016 EQUITY INCENTIVE PLAN
+AMENDMENT NO. 1 TO THE ENSTAR GROUP LIMITED AMENDED AND RESTATED 2016 EQUITY INCENTIVE PLAN and the parenthetical at the end of existing clause (3) shall now appear after new clause (4) and be amended and restated as follows:

 The Enstar Group Limited Amended and Restated 2016 Equity Incentive Plan (the "Plan") is hereby amended (this "Amendment") as set forth below, effective as of the date of adoption of this Amendment by the Board of Directors (the "Board") of Enstar Group Limited (the "Company"), subject to the approval of this Amendment by the shareholders of the Company, as provided below.